 - Some people's health will improve and they will leave hospice, others will not

-- A doctor who oversees care and prescribes medication for pain and other symptoms
+- A doctor oversees care and prescribes medication for pain and other symptoms

 - An aide who comes several days a week for personal care (bathing, grooming) and basic tasks

-- A social worker or other counsellor to support emotional and logistical considerations
+- A social worker or other counsellor provides support emotional and logistical considerations

-- A chaplain, trained in interfaith ministry, to provide spiritual support
+- A chaplain, trained in interfaith ministry, provides spiritual support

-- Round the clock nursing care in the home for a day or two if discomfort is overwhelming
+- Round the clock nursing care is provided in the home for a day or two if discomfort is overwhelming

-- A volunteer, if you need one, to assist with grocery shopping, gardening or keeping vigil at the bedside, so the caregiver can step out
+- A volunteer, if you need one, will assist with grocery shopping, gardening or keeping vigil at the bedside, so the caregiver can step out

-- A physical or occupational therapist, dietician and speech-language pathologist
+- Availability of a physical or occupational therapist, dietician and speech-language pathologist

 - A grief counselor